Plus-Sized Elf: Characters

 An alraune who owns a flower shop.
 She has a flower on top of her head and is troubled by its rapid growth from an overexposure to sunny weather.
 Her hobbies are gardening and sunbathing.
 She transforms into different personalities when she drinks other liquids than water.
-She can turn into a man-eating gyaru, an incredibly lean and muscular energetic and coach, or any other person with all kinds of plants: a Venus flytrap by drinking coffee, pitcher plant by drinking alcohol and a shrub by drinking sports drinks.
+She can turn into a man-eating gyaru, an intoxicated woman, an incredibly lean and a muscular energetic coach, or any other person with all kinds of plants: a Venus flytrap by drinking coffee, pitcher plant by drinking alcohol and a shrub by drinking sports drinks.
 When she drinks Mero's transformation supplement, she gender-swaps from female to male.
+During the series, She seems to have feelings for Naoe due to his kindness, As she flirts a bit with him and one time even said she wanted a turn sleeping on his crotch.